MEETOZA18/assistbot/README.md

 contact that the farmer has to reach out to for assistance.
 Not every farmer is tech-savvy enough to navigate all of this and there is a need to simplify this process.

+Introducing Farmer’s AssistBot:

+A simple to use Chatbot powered by LLMs trained to specifically answer farmer’s questions!